 Others (myself included) just like having a knife.
 Knives are great fun!
 Peeling, stabbing, cutting, stabbing, getting splinters out… stabbing… You can’t really go wrong with a simple blade!

 I’m quite a fan of Gerber knives.
 My experience with them has been that they have excellent construction and the blade never seems to dull (though the blade lock is hella annoying).
 Little and small is the name of the game so it fits in the palm of my hand and with a razor-sharp tip.
-If you’re currently questioning my intentions of travelling with a knife… well…
+If you’re currently questioning my intentions of traveling with a knife… well…

 Active Roots Money Belt and Anti-Theft Belt